Grays Harbor County, WA

 a rack in the newer facility.
 This was a definite step up, and allowed

-The link is capable of connecting the Cosi repeater
+The link station is capable of connecting the Cosi repeater

 to the Neilton, Minot or Olympia sites, to enhance

 communications within Grays Harbor County.
-This repeater is directly
+This repeater is easily

 accessible from the Grays Harbor EOC in Montesano.